VarsouPenny/audio-fingerprint/README.md

  </table>
 Based on our results, we can conclude that on bases with fewer songs the predictions with the shortest time queries were better.<br />

-#### Test evaluation and performance with diffent time queries and distinct noise level
+### Test evaluation and performance with diffent time queries and distinct noise level
+We created four different kinds of noise, the first one pink noise with level 1, the second pink noise with level 2, the third pink noise with level 3 and the fourth with level 6.